OpenTreeOfLife/germinator/new_synthetic_tree.md

 called  `ot-synthesis-v{#}.md`, where `#` is the synthesis version number e.g. `6.0`.
 Edit this file, including links to the files for download and differences in this version of the tree.
-(At this point, we are creating these notes manually, but we plan to automate this in the future, likely using simliar code as the propinquity `compare_synthesis_outputs.py`  script.)
+(At this point, we are creating these notes manually, but we plan to automate this in the future, likely using similiar code as the propinquity `compare_synthesis_outputs.py`  script.)
 Once the release notes file exists, the release will show up on the [releases page](https://tree.opentreeoflife.org/about/synthesis-release/).